GalacticHero228/EvergreenOpacV2/README.md

 * The filter/sort options are much smaller.
 There are quite a few so I mused on an accordian style hide&show but the current layout should be sufficient.

 * The facets have been placed back on the right hand side.
-When I first dealt with the OPAC, I put them under the search results as I interpereted this as a "Can't find what you are looking fior?
+When I first dealt with the OPAC, I put them under the search results as I interpereted this as a "Can't find what you are looking for?
 Try these!" and less of a filtering option.
 On mobile, they will still be below the search results as that just makes sense with the limited screen space.

 * Link/Hover effects on mobile have been changed to be more consistent with the rest of the navigation with hovering indication.
 This was just a 'bug' in the code.